jilljenn/tryalgo.org/en/_posts/2021-02-15-count-distinct-substrings.md

     BCAB
     CAB

 The key to good performance is to sort them by prefixes of increasing sizes 1, 2, 4, 8, and so on.
-By ordering, we mean that we associate to every suffix a rank in that order.
+By *sorting*, we mean that we associate to every suffix a rank in that order.
 Below we show the rank, when comparing the prefixes according to the $2^k$ first characters.

            k= 0 1 2 3
     AB        0 0 0 0